 As an example of future EITI reporting, a fictitious company, EITI Petroleum Ltd, could report its payments for three projects as presented in the table below.
-Royalties, license fees and production entitlements are all attributable to the specific projects, while general taxes and fees are imposed on the companies overall activities.
+Royalties, license fees and production entitlements are all attributable to the specific projects, while general taxes and or operations to be ringfenced, and in such cases even general taxes tend to be levied by project.

+35 Some exceptions to this rule may occur; some countries require financial accounts for certain activities fees are imposed on the companies overall activities.
 The table below illustrates how a country could ensure that revenues are disclosed by individual project, where applicable: